 Wrap-up

-The success of knowledge transfer in IT outsourcing depends on several aspects: people, processes, and a product.
+The success of knowledge transfer in software development outsourcing depends on several aspects: people, processes, and a product.
 Without the proper understanding of what the product does, how it operates, and what people are responsible for specific tasks, it is impossible for a vendor to deliver on the client’s expectations.

 Our knowledge transfer plan covers all the important types of information you need to gather when moving to a new vendor.
 Not sure about how to build a knowledge transfer plan in your particular case?
 See if we can help you.